-Visit the Habitat Office between June 18-29 to pick up a pre-application.
-If, by the pre-application and credit report, it looks as though you have a chance of qualifying, we will contact you so that you may pick up a Homeowner Application between July 16-27.
-Fill out the application and return it to the Habitat Office no later than Friday, July 27 at 5PM.
+Visit the Habitat Office to pick up a pre-application, or download one here.
+If, by the pre-application and credit report, it looks as though you have a chance of qualifying, we will contact you so that you may obtain a Homeowner Application.
+Fill out the application and return it to the Habitat Office by the set deadline.

 What do I have to do to qualify?

 You must owe less than $3,000 ($5,000 if most of your debt is for a car, medical bills, school loans, or refugee travel loan and you have a clean credit history), fall within the income guidelines, and/or currently live in housing that is inadequate for your needs.

 I have turned in my application and all the documents.
 What happens now?

 Your application will be assigned to an “application screener.”
 The screener may call you to confirm information that is on your application and to ask about information that may not be clear.